playsms/playsms/documents/FAQ.md

     2. Module sender ID on active gateway configuration (in case it exists)
     3. SMS sender ID on User preferences

+    Sender ID is managed from Manage sender ID menu and is required to be approved by administrator.

 ## Receive SMS